aivtic/iso-27001-lead-implementer-toolkit/README.md

 ### Step 2: Review Relevant Case Studies

 Select case studies relevant to your organization:
-- If implementing ISMS from scratch → Review Case Study 1
+- If implementing ISMS from scratch: Review Case Study 1
-- If improving incident management → Review Case Study 2
+- If improving incident management: Review Case Study 2
-- If implementing access control → Review Case Study 3
+- If implementing access control: Review Case Study 3
-- If managing supplier risk → Review Case Study 4
+- If managing supplier risk: Review Case Study 4

 ### Step 3: Select Applicable Templates

-From the **Complete Implementer Toolkit**, select templates for your current phase:
+From the Complete Implementer Toolkit, select templates for your current phase:
-- Planning Phase → Use project management templates
+- Planning Phase: Use project management templates
-- Risk Assessment Phase → Use risk templates
+- Risk Assessment Phase: Use risk templates
-- Policy Development Phase → Use policy templates
+- Policy Development Phase: Use policy templates
-- Control Implementation Phase → Use control templates
+- Control Implementation Phase: Use control templates
-- Audit Phase → Use audit templates
+- Audit Phase: Use audit templates

 ### Step 4: Customize for Your Organization